-For almost 165 years, Tameside Reporter has proudly served the people of Tameside… and we’re not stopping any time soon!
-From local interest stories to local sports news and more, Tameside Reporter is your guide to all the latest developments that matter to you in the borough we call home.
+For almost 165 years, the Tameside Reporter has proudly served the people of Tameside… and we’re not stopping any time soon!
+From local interest stories to local sports news and more, the Tameside Reporter is your guide to all the latest developments that matter to you in the borough we call home.
 A community newspaper for local people, by local people. #WeAreTameside

 Are you following us on social?

 Council tax bills are set to rise by at least £39 in Tameside, as bosses seek to plug a huge funding gap fuelled by the rising cost of children's social care.

 A 25-year-old man has been arrested on suspicion of robbery, in connection with a series of robberies in Tameside in the early hours of Monday morning (February 17).